 Soybeans are crushed into soybean oil and soybean meal.703 Soybean oil is sold for human consumption as cooking oil, the primary cooking oil used in Cuba, while soybean meal is either used as animal feed or further processed into soy flour for distribution to food processors.704 Up until CY 2010/11, the United States was the world's largest producer of soybean oil, accounting for well over one-quarter of global production between CY 2004/05 and CY 2009/10.705 Following several years of strong production growth in China and stagnant production in the United States, China overtook the United States in CY 2010/11; by CY 2013/14 China accounted for 27 percent of global production, compared with 20 percent for the United States.
-Illinois, Iowa, Minnesota, and Indiana have the largest capacity for soybean crushing-the process by which both oil and meal are produced.706 In recent years, the United States exported about 10 percent of global exports, making it the world's third-largest exporter behind Argentina (44 percent) and Brazil (16 percent).
+Illinois, Iowa, Minnesota, and Indiana have the largest capacity for soybean crushing-the process by which both oil and meal are produced.706 In recent years, the United States exported about 10 percent of its domestic soybean oil production, and between 2012 and 2014 accounted for 10 percent of global exports, making it the world's third-largest exporter behind Argentina (44 percent) and Brazil (16 percent).
 Mexico and China are the most important markets for U.S. soybean oil.707 Traditionally Cuba has not been a major destination for U.S. soybean oil exports, and no exports have been recorded since 2010.